casivido/feathernote/README.md

 2. Personal play pen for trying out new ideas / libraries
 3. Work through the full process from product design to creation, currently using Figma

+### Notes

+1. Notes are stored in local storage.
+(Will potentially be moved to chrome.storage for sync)
+2. Deleted notes are kept.
+No undo button yet, but you can dig through your local storage to retrieve important deleted info.

 ### Installation

 1. Clone Repo